kirosama2/kirosama2-custom-detection-sagemaker/README.md

 After proper setup, sessions and objects can be tracked and observed in the DynamoDB table named 'TrackedSessions'.

 ### Relevant Parameters
-Relevant parameters are listed as a table in the original markdow
+Relevant parameters are listed as a table in the original markdown for easy reference and setup.